 - TIR – time in range, percentage of time your glucose is between 70 and 180 mg/dL (3.9 and 10 mmol)

 - TDD – total daily dose – an average of all basal and bolus doses of insulin

-AID systems combine three basic components: an insulin pump, a CGM, and a software control algorithm, and sometimes include a dedicated PDA or smartphone app for remote operation.
-The algorithm or “brain” of the system oversees insulin doses that attempt to regulate glucose levels amidst the daily impact of meals, exercise, stress, medications, hormone levels, and other life factors.
+AID systems combine three components: an insulin pump, a CGM, and a software control algorithm, and sometimes a dedicated PDA or smartphone app for remote operation.
+The algorithm or “brain” of the system oversees insulin doses that attempt to regulate glucose levels amidst the daily impact of meals, exercise, stress, medications, hormone levels, and other factors.

 Benefits of AIDs:

 - Better glucose levels,

 - Less nighttime hypoglycemia,